Winter in Provence Events Calendar 2023

 December is always festive in Provence with Christmas markets, elegant decorations and wonderful gastronomic delicacies.
 Watch for holiday markets with seasonal treats like vin chaud (mulled wine), pain d’épice (gingerbread), black truffles, foie gras, citrus and supplies for the traditional 13 desserts.

 February may be a short month, but there is plenty of activity with the start of the carnival season on the coast.
 The cobalt blue sky and the dazzling sun might even allow for lunch on a sheltered terrace.
-However, on a day (or days) when the mistral wind is blowing, find a warm table indoors.
+However, on a day (or days) when the mistral wind blows, find a warm table indoors.

 December: Provence and on the Côte d’Azur